jiancg/jiancg/README.md

 I’m a third-year Computer Science student at McMaster University, passionate about full-stack and iOS development.

 During my off time, I like to:
-- throw around heavy circles at the gym
+- lift heavy in the gym
-- destroying local pickup basketball at la fitness
+- destroying local pickup basketball @ la fitness
 - cooking and trying new recipes